ugate/sqler/jsdocp/tutorial/1-manual.md

 });
 console.log('Manager is ready for use');
 ```
 Each `conf.db.dialect` property should contain all of the [Dialect](Dialect.html) vendor/driver implmentations used by the manager and can be set to either an extending Dialect class or a _path_ to an extended Dialect module.
 Many Dialects have already been implemented in separate modules that [listed in the README.md](index.html#dialects).
-Notice how the genrated SQL function `mgr.fin.ap.list.companies` uses the `conf.db.connections[].name` as the property namespace on the manager instance.
+Notice how the genrated SQL function `mgr.db.fin.ap.list.companies` uses the `conf.db.connections[].name` as the property namespace under `db` on the manager instance.
 Every generated SQL function accepts the following arguments:

 - `params` - the named bind parameter names/values to pass into the SQL driver
 - `[locale]` - the [BCP 47 language tag](https://tools.ietf.org/html/bcp47) locale that will be used for date formatting